 The Baltimore region is using EPA's MOVES 2014a model for regional emissions analyses.
 A commercially-available software package, Central, was used to manage the process of connecting output from the travel model to the MOVES 2014a model that estimates mobile emissions.
 The Central package takes travel demand model output and generates the needed MOVES transportation files and imports the information into the appropriate MOVES database.
-Other non-transportation databases (meteorological data, vehicle registration, motor fuel parameters and Inspection and Maintenance (IM)) are imported into the appropriate MOVES emissions model is used to generate gram per mile emission factors which are applied to the local travel activity.
+Other non-transportation databases (meteorological data, vehicle registration, motor fuel parameters and Inspection and Maintenance (IM)) are imported into the appropriate MOVES database.
+After importing local planning assumptions, the MOVES emissions model is used to generate gram per mile emission factors which are applied to the local travel activity.
 The process is completed by generating user-friendly summaries of the MOVES output emission databases.